At the time of our last full, published article, 27 of the 139 plumbing

 inferior) for overall performance.
 (Click here for further description of our customer survey and other research

-Many of the companies received high percentages of favorable ratings.
-For
+Many of the companies received a high percentage of favorable ratings.

-example, at the time of our last full, published article, 39 were rated
+For example, at the time of our last full, published article, 27 were rated

 superior overall by 90 percent or more of their surveyed customers.
 But